Major Depressive Disorder (MDD)

-There is a big difference between a mood (or a bad week) and a diagnosis of Major Depressive Disorder (MDD).
+There is a big difference between a mood and MDD

-Too often, the label “Depression” is tossed around in popular culture as a way to describe what is actually a feeling or mood state, i.e. “I’m depressed thinking about how much work I have to do this weekend” or, “After looking at my bank balance this morning, I’m completely depressed.”
-While these situations may trigger sadness, hopelessness, and/or other unpleasant emotions, they are not necessarily indicative of a Depressive Disorder.
+Too often, the label “Depression” is tossed around in popular culture as a way to describe a feeling or a mood, i.e. “I’m depressed thinking about how much work I have to do this weekend” or, “After looking at my bank balance this morning, I’m completely depressed.”
+While these situations CAN trigger sadness, hopelessness, and/or other unpleasant emotions, they are NOT a Depressive Disorder.
 There is some evidence that MDD is over-diagnosed* and failure to view a Major Depressive Episode in terms of level of severity can lead to problems at both ends of the spectrum--some may be medicated for a disorder they don’t actually have, while others who meet criteria for Severe MDD may be under-treated because they are approached in the same way as “anyone with Depression.”

 While almost everyone has had a few days, weeks, or even longer in which they felt down in the dumps, low, and/or unmotivated, the comparison between this and Major Depressive Disorder is similar to comparing a cold to bronchitis or pneumonia.
 A Major Depressive Disorder almost always needs to be treated or the patient runs the risk of serious complications, one of which includes the risk of death (via suicide).

 If you are diagnosed with Major Depressive Disorder, Cognitive Behavioral Therapy has been shown to be highly effective as a psychotherapeutic treatment.
 When it comes to severe cases of MDD, getting an appointment with a medication provider can’t hurt.
-PSYCHē works collaboratively with Nashville’s best psychiatrists to make sure our patients are well taken care of.
+If you’re looking for the best therapists in Nashville, PSYCHē works collaboratively with the best psychiatrists to make sure our patients are well taken care of.
 A combined approach of medication and therapy is often the key to recovering from what we refer to as, the “pneumonia of mental health,” Major Depressive Episodes.